 A letter of intent is a side letter that is not part of your Will and not binding.
 However, executors tend to follow the instructions you give in it.
 A letter of intent gives you an opportunity to cover business arrangements and personal matters in depth.
 It is not registered, unlike your Will is, so no-one except your personal representatives needs ever know its contents.

 You can create a trust on purpose or by operation of law such as when you leave a gift to minor children under 18.
 Trusts are a complicated concept.
 You can read more about trusts in Wills.

 We use our own trust provisions adapted from the Standard Provisions of the Society of Trust and Estate Practitioners (STEP).

 Our provisions give you maximum flexibility and control of how any trust is managed, freeing the trustees from some of the bonds of the Trustee Act 2001 that are unsuitable for a trust managed within your family.

 Life interests and property protection

 Trusts that create life interests are used to control ownership of the assets you place into the trusts.
 The beneficiaries may use the assets during their lifetimes (or subject to other conditions) after which the trusts are dissolved and ownership of the assets passes to other people you choose.

-There used to be tax advantages to using a discretionary trust and placing assets valued up to the value of the nil rate band into it.
-Those tax advantages are no longer so advantageous, but using a discretionary trust can protect your estate from claims by creditors or in divorce settlements or if your husband or wife remarries.
+There used to be tax advantages to using a discretionary trust and placing assets valued up to the value of the nil-rate band into it.
+Those tax advantages are no longer so advantageous, but using a discretionary trust can protect your personal property from claims by creditors or in divorce settlements or if your husband or wife remarries.